Buenos Aires Travel Guide

 -Catch a polo match or take a lesson.

 Beyond Buenos Aires

 Buenos Aires is the gateway to Argentina, as most international flights land here.
-From BA, travellers can spend the weekend at the fashionable beach resorts of Mar del Plata, 230 miles (400km) to the south.
+From Buenos Aires, travellers can spend the weekend at the fashionable beach resorts of Mar del Plata, 230 miles (400km) to the south.
 Many travellers head north to Cordoba and the rolling plains of the Pampas where the gauchos (cowboys) roam, and further north to the spectacular Iguazu Falls.
-Montevideo, in across the border in Uruguay, is also accessible from Buenos Aires by ferry.
+Montevideo, across the border in Uruguay, is also accessible from Buenos Aires by ferry.

 Ezeiza Ministro Pistarini International Airport is located 14 miles (22km) southwest of Buenos Aires, and is connected to the city via shuttles, taxis, and buses.
 Direct flights to Buenos Aires are available from a number of cities worldwide, including London, Miami, Santiago de Chile, Istanbul, and Moscow.
 Get more information on Buenos Aires's Airport.